 The Municipality of Anchorage Project Management and Engineering Department (PM&E) is studying alternatives to improve multimodal transportation opportunities in Midtown Anchorage.
 The project began in 2017 with the original project limits including W. 32nd Avenue, Calais Drive, and E. 33rd Avenue from Arctic Boulevard to Old Seward Highway.
 The project area also included Fairbanks Street and E. 34th Avenue on the eastern end of the project.
 A Draft Design Study Report (DDSR) was previously assembled and distributed to reviewers in January 2018.
-Review comments and responses from the 2018 DDSR are provided in Appendix O. In the Spring of 2018 the project limits were expanded to extend a multimodal connection to Spenard Road on the west end of the project.
+Review comments and responses from the 2018 DDSR are provided in Appendix O. In the spring of 2018 the project limits were expanded to extend a multimodal connection to Spenard Road on the west end of the project.
 The extended limits include W. 30th Avenue between Spenard Road and Arctic Boulevard and North Star Street from W. 30th Avenue to W. 32nd Avenue.
 A new pathway from North Star Street to Arctic Boulevard is also proposed.
 The project limits were also expanded to incorporate a new pathway connection on the eastern end of the project between E. 34th Avenue and E. 36th Avenue, south of Fairbanks Street.
-The project is following Complete Streets design methodologies to balance the corridor improvements for all users including motorists, bicyclists, pedestrians, transit riders and persons with disabilities.
+An updated DDSR was submitted and distributed to reviewers in March 2019.
+Review comments and responses from the updated DDSR are provided in Appendix P. The project is following Complete Streets design methodologies to balance the corridor improvements for all users including motorists, bicyclists, pedestrians, transit riders and persons with disabilities.
 Complete Streets design considers walking, biking, and transit as efficient modes of transportation and equally important to vehicular modes.